 If you do start noticing leaves going black and dropping off, check that it’s not sat in a draught.
 Mine lives by the patio doors in spring and summer, but moves to my office in the colder months.
 It’s darker, but also warmer and more humid.
 It’s important to keep a nice balance for your plant (and there’s always grow lights).

-Due to their size and weight, Monstera are a naturally pretty droopy plants, especially the older leaves.
+Due to their size and weight, Monstera are a naturally pretty droopy plant, especially the older leaves.
 Whilst it’s always worth checking for pests and other problems, don’t worry too much about the odd leaf drooping or falling off.

 Try increasing the light if you can – they really appreciate it and it’ll make a massive difference to speed they grow and the size of the new leaves.